santushtisharma10/movieSearch/README.md

 # Movie Search App
-Movie Search App is a react single page application which shows the information like description, ratings, release date of the related movie that the user searched for.
+Movie Search App is a react single page application which shows the information like description, ratings, release date of the related movie or show that the user searched for.

 ### Output